ArweaveTeam/docs.arweave.org-developers/tools/arweave-deploy/README.md

 ### Deploy a directory

-If you're deploying an Arweave application this is the recommended method to do so as each asset will be uploaded independently so there is no need for packaging and asset inlining.
+If you're deploying an Arweave application, this is the recommended method to do so.
+Each asset will be uploaded independently, so there is no need for packaging and asset inlining.

 ```text
 arweave deploy-dir path-to/directory/to-deploy